kyteidev/PyNStall/README.md

 from line 158 to 172 you can edit the position of the widgets

 and then from line 188 to line 203 change "PyNStall" to your installer name.

+# How to use
+the default installer GUI itself is very simple, but it can be modified.
+The default GUI has a version chooser thingy, a title, a subtitle, a description, an install button, an uninstall button, and an install directory selector thingy.